lamontacrook/adobe-launch-lab/README.md

 In a real-life scenario, the next step in the process would typically be to have your QA team validate the changes in the Staging library.
 They can do this using the Debugger.

-## Validate the changes in the Staging library
+## Validate the Changes in the Staging Library

 1. In your Launch property, open the Environments page.